-Challenging conventional notions of art making – Cox enjoys blurring the boundaries of his painting practice into hybridized painted sculptural works, documentaries, video art and film.
-Cox’s painted sculptures explore issues concerning changing perceptions towards Australian History, including the ownership, management and commoditization of the Australian landscape amongst broader Environmental Themes.
+Challenging conventional notions of painting – Cox enjoys blurring the boundaries of his painting practice into hybridized painted sculptural works, documentaries, video art and film.
+Cox’s sculptures (often also painted!) explore issues concerning changing perceptions towards Australian History, including the commoditization of the Australian landscape among broader Environmental Themes.

 Dale Cox holds an honours degree in Fine Arts (Painting).